 Waterproof and insulated gloves: If you can get the ones that allow you to still work your cell phone that is even more of a plus.
 Sound Touch Xtreme all weather gloves are something we found online which turned out to be a fantastic purchase!
 BONUS- you can use them on your touch screen!

-Hat with mask: Not really fashion forward, but even I was appreciating them when we went whale watching.
+Hat with mask: Not really very fashion forward, but even I was appreciating them when we went whale watching.
 I loved the easy of the Magnemask that we purchased.
 You were able to easily pull it up to hold secure by magnets!

 Ice/snow Grippers with water proof boots: Strangely enough, I could not believe the amount of people I saw trying to master the ice with sneakers on.
 Not only was it ridiculous, but it really was dangerous.
 By the time they walked through the snow and ice they had to be soaked!
 Grippers make every step you take feel more secure on the ice.
 Easy to put on and take off- why wouldn’t you?
 Every store in Iceland was selling them, maybe thats a sign?